inspec/inspec/docs-chef-io/content/inspec/resources/ipfilter.md

 ### Test if there is a rule allowing FTP traffic on the public interface named dc0

-    describe iptables do
+    describe ipfilter do
       it { should have_rule("pass out quick on dc0 proto tcp from any to any port = ftp flags S/FSRPAU keep state") }
     end

 ### Test if there is a rule allowing SSH on the public interface named dc0

-    describe iptables do
+    describe ipfilter do
       it { should have_rule("pass out quick on dc0 proto tcp from any to any port = ssh flags S/FSRPAU keep state") }
     end